vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 → P t̂ (Dξ t̂)⊥ι <br>
 → P Dξ⊥ι t̂ t̂⊥ι <br>
 → P Dξ⊥ι Pι <br>
-→ P (Dξ⊥ P)ι <br>
+→ P (Dξ⊥ξ Pτ)ι <br>
-→ P :: (Dξ⊥ P) <br>
+→ P :: Dξ⊥ξ Pτ <br>
 </div>
 {: .quote .example}
 Example (9.4)
 {: .examplecaption}

-But, notice how the previously paraconsistent assertion `P :: P⊥ P` now resolves into one with distinct partitioners: `P :: (Dξ P)⊥ (Dξ⊥ P)`.
+But, notice how the previously paraconsistent assertion `P P⊥ι Pι` now resolves into one with distinct partitioners: `P (Dξ P)⊥ι (Dξ⊥ξ Pτ)ι`.
 This succesfully perserves a classical form of consistency, so long as the partitioning type is completely realized in its basis.

 On the other hand, this means we can only talk determinately about whether `P` applies—i.e. whether a given type fails to self-occur—with regards to only a subset of the universe of types.
 What if we want to ask, e.g., whether or not `Dξ P` fails to self-occur?
 We can do this by defining a larger type `F` that occurs in `Dξ P`, but is still too small to include `P`, and then constructing `Fξ P`.